 When it comes to making nut butter, you can pretty much use whatever nut you want, in whatever size you want.

 Homemade nut butter doesn’t have to be boring.
-In fact, one of the first flavor combinations I tried was honey cinnamon cashew butter and OH.MY.GOODNESS, it was AMAZING!
+In fact, one of the first popular flavors I tried was honey cinnamon cashew butter and OH.MY.GOODNESS, it was AMAZING!
 I may or may not have eaten the entire batch with a spoon.
-(Mr. Crumbs reads this blog, so I cannot divulge such information without incriminating myself. 😉)

 - Remember that you don’t need one single nut to make nut butter either.
 Combination butter like cashew-almond, almond-pecan, or peanut-macadamia would all be excellent.
 Just use whatever you have!

-- Sweeteners like honey, maple syrup, molasses, or brown sugar can add a dessert flare to ordinary nut butter and practically eliminate the need (or desire) for jelly.
+- Sweeteners like honey, maple syrup, molasses, or brown sugar can curb your sweet tooth and practically eliminate the need (or desire) for jelly.
 Or consider adding another puree like coconut butter for a rich, coconut-y flavor.

 - Put a twist on traditional nut butter with chocolate.
 Cocoa powder, semi-sweet chips, milk chocolate, and dark chocolate would all be divine with any nut in my opinion.
 What about almond butter with a bit of milk and dark chocolate and coconut butter mixed in?
-It would be almond joy on a spoon!
+Or, what about hazelnut butter mixed with chocolate for a chocolate hazelnut spread, aka your own homemade Nutella!

-While rabbit trailing on Pinterest, I found a reader who takes leftover nuts from Christmas, adds 1 tablespoon of sweetener, a dash of salt, and adds curry, cayenne, or paprika.
+While rabbit trailing on Pinterest, I found a reader who takes leftover gourmet nut mix from Christmas, adds 1 tablespoon of sweetener, a dash of salt, and adds curry, cayenne, or paprika.
 She then spreads it on figs, dates, or crackers with pepper jelly.
 Talk about a genius way to re-purpose random holiday leftovers!

 Do the math before committing to making your own nut butter indefinitely.
 However, if you’re just looking for a way to use up those random leftover pieces of nuts and are in the mood for a little something that’s a cross between honey and coconut and chocolate and peanut butter, well then by all means, make some nut butter!!